How to Make Chocolate Cage

 - I find that wax paper is the easiest to work with, because it’s thinner than most parchment papers, and peels off of chocolate easier.
 You can also use clear acetate strips, if you have it.

 - This’s the most important part: we need to melt the chocolate gently without raising the temperature of the chocolate over 90°F in order to keep the chocolate in temper.
 That way your chocolate design will set quickly, have a nice sheen and will stay nice and crisp.

 - Work with 2 shorter strips of wax paper so that it’s easier to handle.
 Measure the circumference of the cake and cut the strips for the same length.
 For example, if your cake measures 30 inches around, you’ll need two 15-inch strips.

-- I used pretty thin decorating tip for piping my chocolate “cage” design (Wilton #2), but if you’d like to make a certain design, like flowers, or hearts, I suggest to go with bigger tip.
+- I used pretty thin decorating tip for piping my chocolate “cage” design (Wilton #2), but if you’d like to make a specific design, like flowers, or hearts, I suggest using a bigger round tip.
 You don’t want too thin lines, because it won’t be sturdy enough.

 Chocolate Cage – Chocolate Cake Decoration

 - Wax paper

 - Piping bag

 - Round piping tip